Friedrich42/murrr.space/content/posts/smartid-integration.md

 ## Conclusion

 This was the first article about Estonian Identity Systems.
 At least two more are coming: about MobileID and ID card integration.
-Please, leave comments in discussion section if you have any constructive criticism.
+Please, leave comments in the discussion section if you have any constructive criticism.

 ## Reference
 * [Web eID](https://www.id.ee/en/article/web-eid/)